 My love affair with cheesecakes is never-ending, but it's been a minute since I went on a date with one.
-With strawberries in season, I decided it was the best time to bake a strawberry swirl cheesecake.
+With strawberries in season, I decided it was the best time to bake one with real strawberries!

 Generally, the star of cheesecake is cream cheese.
-However, here, the fruit and the cream cheese play a dual role.
-The richness of the cheese is exquisitely counterbalanced by the big, bright burst of sweetness in every fruity bite.
+However, the fruit and the cream cheese play a dual role here.
+The richness and tanginess of the cheese are exquisitely counterbalanced by the big, bright burst of sweetness in every fruity bite!

 Jump to:

 - Cook the purée on medium to low heat till it's nice, thick, and luscious.
-Takes about 15 to 20 minutes.
+This takes about 15 to 20 minutes.

 - Let it cool before incorporating it into the cake batter.